 Tall Ship Wavertree

-Wavertree was built in 1885 and operated for many years as a cargo ship sailing around the world.
+Wavertree, built in 1885 was operated for many years as a cargo ship sailing around the world.

 Looking for more virtual tours?